ekg-ez-build-gui/ekg-x86/README.md

 # Linking

-* Warning: Instead of compiling everything and linking all required libs (Vulkan and OpenGL); soon EKG must implement a second native library code to separate GPU APIs implementations but for now EKG requires link the platform and API libraries together.

 First [download](https://github.com/vokegpu/ekg-ui-library/releases) the latest release and [FreeType2](https://freetype.org/).
 Let see for SDL2 and OpenGL with GLEW, note: the order link is important, be sure you are linking EKG first.